September 20, 2019

 Step 2: Motivating Call Center Service Agents to Constantly Do Better

-Gamification applies game mechanics to other areas of activity to motivate and engage agents to continually improve by adding an element of fun to the work they do.
-This leads to greater support agent satisfaction.
-When your support team is happier, so are your customers.
+Gamification applies game mechanics to other areas of activity to motivate and engage call center agents to continually improve by adding an element of fun to the work they do.
+This leads to greater agent satisfaction.
+When your service or support team is happier, so are your customers.
 Gamification can be leveraged during hiring and onboarding, as well as for perpetual performance monitoring, training, and coaching.
 It fosters positive and friendly competition among individual agents as well as teams.
-With the use of leaderboards, points, badges, contests, avatars and virtual currency, support agents can level up to achieve greater recognition and reward for goal attainment.
+With the use of leaderboards, points, badges, contests, avatars and virtual currency, call center agents can level up to achieve greater recognition and rewards for goal attainment.
 It also promotes collaboration and social sharing.